 In addition to 4K pixel power, these 4K TVs use backlighting called NANO Full LED full-array backlight with local dimming.

 Short and simple, absolutely, yes!
-HDTVs gave you a two-megapixel image (2MP) now imaging how a 33 MP image looks like.
+HDTVs gave you a two-megapixel image (2MP), now imagine how a 33 MP image displays.

 The era of 4K Ultra High Definition is already here to stay, look online for a tv mounting service near me and get your 4K or 8K HDTV mounted on the wall.

-Then just sit on your favorite recliner, stretch your legs, turn on your sound system to set the right mood to grab the popcorn and enjoy movies and visual content like never before thanks to advances in technology.
+Then sit on your favorite recliner, stretch your legs, turn on your sound system to set the right mood to grab the popcorn, and enjoy movies and visual content like never before thanks to advances in technology.

-8K HDTV is completely inevitable – it is already here!
+8K HDTV is ultimately inevitable – it is already here!